-Although Moors contrasts this classical theoretical account with the account provided by skeptical theorists, one important similarity emerges between the classical theory and the parallel-competitive model that Moors portrays as a direct offshoot of skeptical theories.
-In the parallel-competitive model, an individual's behavior during or immediately following an emotional episode is determined by an internal, goal-directed mechanism, in which the utility of any given behavior is computed based on the expected value of the outcome to which it would presumably lead; this mechanism operates automatically and typically overrides more external, direct, stimulus driven forces that could affect behavior.
+Although Moors contrasts this classical theoretical account with the account provided by skeptical theorists, one important similarity emerges between the classical theory and the parallelcompetitive model that Moors portrays as a direct offshoot of skeptical theories.
+In the parallel-competitive model, an individual's behavior during or immediately following an emotional episode is determined by an internal, goal-directed mechanism, in which the utility of any given behavior is computed based on the expected value of the outcome to which it would presumably lead; this mechanism operates automatically and typically overrides more external, direct, stimulus-driven forces that could affect behavior.
 For example, an individual experiencing anger following a personal slight may decide to confront the person who slighted him or her, based on the automatic and unconscious calculation that doing so would help achieve the goal of maintaining the individual's social status.

-Yet, Moors argues that the profound effect of goal-directed mechanisms on emotional behavior is often discounted by affective scientists because it violates their intuitive understanding of emotional behavior as fundamentally irrational, and therefore not enacted in service of a broader goal.
-Moors' view, in contrast to this notion, is that emotional behavior can be understood as goal-directed and rational if individuals are seen as simultaneously holding multiple goals.
-For example, again using the example of anger, she notes that confronting an individual who initiated a personal slight "may be non-conducive to the goal of preserving one's relationship, but it may be conducive to the goal of upholding one's social status and the latter goal may currently have a higher value" (p.
-34).
+Yet Moors argues that the profound effect of goal-directed mechanisms on emotional behavior is often discounted by affective scientists because it violates their intuitive understanding of emotional behavior as being fundamentally irrational, and therefore not typically enacted in service of a broader goal.
+Moors's view, in contrast to this notion, is that emotional behavior can be understood as goal directed and rational if individuals are seen as simultaneously holding multiple goals.
+She notes that confronting an individual who initiated a personal slight "may be nonconducive to the goal of preserving one's relationship but it may be conducive to the goal of upholding one's social status, and the latter goal may currently have a higher value" (p.
+11).

 Although Moors frames her parallel-competitive model as antagonistic to mainstream classical accounts such as affect program theory, the suggestion that emotional behavior comes online to serve goals is in fact entirely consistent with the classical approach.
-Revisiting Moors' suggestion using the language of evolutionary theories of emotions, each emotion is understood to have a proximate consequence and ultimate function; the former may be beneficial or detrimental in the short-term, while the latter is assumed to hold benefits for the individual's fitness in the long run.
-Using the same example as above, fighting when angry might have, at a proximate level, the undesirable effect of hurting a relationship, but, at an ultimate level, the beneficial effect of preventing one from being taken advantage of-and thereby conferring status-related benefits.
+Revisiting Moors's suggestion using the language of evolutionary theories of emotion, each emotion is understood to have a proximate consequence and ultimate function; the former may be beneficial or detrimental in the short term, whereas the latter is assumed to hold benefits for the individual's fitness in the long run.
+Using the same example as cited earlier, fighting when angry might have, at a proximate level, the undesirable effect of hurting a relationship but have, at an ultimate level, the beneficial effect of preventing one from being taken advantage of-and thereby conferring status-related benefits.

-In sum, classical theories regarding the structure of emotion suggest that a given emotion will be reliably and consistently comprised of a set of components that represent the functional output of that emotion.
-Ironically, this view shares a fundamental assumption with Moors' more skeptical model: Emotions are functional (and in that sense rational), in the sense that they help individuals fulfill higher-level goals.
+In sum, classical theories regarding the structure of emotion suggest that a given emotion will reliably and consistently comprise a set of components that represent the functional output of that emotion.
+Ironically, this view shares a fundamental assumption with Moors's more skeptical model: Emotions are functional, in the sense that they help individuals fulfill higher level goals.